Lucy-Family-Institute/CSSR-Workshop-Twitter/Session2.md

 >
 > Glimpse the data with the first five rows
 >    - use ```raw_data.head()```
->    - It is often useful to check a few rows so we have an idea what the data look like
+>    - It is often useful to check a few rows, so we have an idea what the data look like
 >
 > Further checking by indexing
 >    - use ```raw_data.loc[0,"context_annotations"]```